zenml-io/zenml/docs/book/getting_started/core-concepts.md

 # Core Concepts

 ZenML consists of a few components.
-This guide walks through the various pieces you'll encounter, starting with the basics to things you'll only encounter when deploying to the cloud.
+This guide walks through the various pieces you'll encounter, starting from the basics to things you'll only encounter when deploying to the cloud.

 Here's a high-level overview of a typical workflow: